ntd002/DSC232/README.md

 ### 3.5 Model 3
 Finally, multiple Linear Regression models were used to predict stream count using rank and popularity, predict rank using popularity and stream count, and predicting popularity using several other features.
 ### 3.6 Model 4: Final Model
 Based on sample prototyping, we chose 5 audio metrics dimensions to create the best possible clustering analysis of every track reported by Spotify in the dataset.
+We chose these audio metrics for the cluster analysis as the silhouette score performed the best in comparison to other groups of columns.

 The 5 chosen dimensions are:
 1. af_danceability
 1. af_energy